By Tim Lambert

 Oxford was founded in the 9th century when Alfred the Great created a network of fortified towns called burghs across his kingdom.
 One of these was at Oxford.
 There may have been a village already existing there or Alfred may have created a new town.
 The streets of Anglo-Saxon Oxford were in a regular pattern suggesting a new town but we are not certain.

-Oxford is first mentioned in 911 when the Anglo-Saxon Chronicle, a sort of national diary, said: 'King Edward received the burghs of London and Oxford and London with all the lands belonging to them'.
+Oxford is first mentioned in 911 when the Anglo-Saxon Chronicle, a sort of national diary, said: 'King Edward received the burghs of London and Oxford with all the lands belonging to them'.